ZUDA ROKASHI [Priest Hotan] - Nansenbushu Bankoku Shoka No Zu [Outline Map of All Countries of the Universe]

 This all was based on the Japanese version of Hsuan-Tsang's Chinese narrative, the Si-yu-ki, printed as late as 1653.
 Here numerous details are given, including the interesting feature of the so-called "iron-gate", shown as a strongly oversized square, and the path taken by the monk whilst crossing the forbidden mountain systems after leaving Samarkand.

-Also, at the upper left corner 102 references from Buddhist holy writings and Chinese annals are mentioned to increase the credibility of the map.
+Also, in the upper left corner 102 references from Buddhist holy writings and Chinese annals are mentioned to increase the credibility of the map.

 Europe is depicted as a series of islands in the upper left of the image, whilst South America is likewise another island in the lower right of the image.
 Africa is omitted completely.
 China and Japan are clearly defined in the upper right of the map.
 The popularity of the map is evidenced by the fact that although the map is dated 1710, it was reissued unchanged in numerous editions through to about 1815, and spawned innumerable copies and derivatives over the next 150 years.
 A rare and important cartographic work.